3072L/3072L/README.md

 wwxam2pic null pointer derefer found by jackalope + tinyInst in wechat

-hundres of dll injections vulnerabilities found by dllfuzzer in various
+hundreds of dll injections vulnerabilities found by dllfuzzer in various

 #### linux platform